 Product

-Hyperbolic Partners with FLUX Founders to Bring State-of-the-Art Image Generation to the Platform
+Hyperbolic Partners with FLUX Creators to Bring State-of-the-Art Image Generation to the Platform

 Hyperbolic is thrilled to announce that we have partnered with Black Forest Labs, the creators of FLUX, marking a step towards building an open AI ecosystem and economy.